Is our self-esteem related to how we think we look Online?

 That doesn’t mean that you should NEVER care about how you look.
-Because again, feeling you look your best can give you increased confidence AND – when you do look your best – potentially more opportunities and choices in careers or partners.
+Because again, feeling you look your best can give you not only increased confidence but a more positive outlook on life.
+This can potentially open you up to more opportunities and choices in the future.

-There is also a lot you CAN do to make the most of your inherited appearance traits and skin – including non-surgical and non-invasive approaches to looking your best.
-So if having acne is driving you to distraction, or if you hate the appearance of sagging facial skin or shallow cheekbones, or of a flat chest – there are many options you can take to get a natural looking enhancement.
+There is also a lot you CAN do to make the most of your inherited appearance traits and skin.
+Non-surgical and non-invasive approaches are available to help you look your best.
+So if having acne is driving you to distraction, or if you hate the appearance of sagging facial skin, shallow cheekbones, or of a flat chest – there are many options you can take to get a natural-looking enhancement.

 How influential is the media?

-The powerful media machines and social media channels are incredibly popular; and they do influence nearly all of us.
-It’s actually hard to escape from the constant images of airbrushed perfection – and youth – that surround us at every turn.
+The powerful media machines and social media channels are incredibly popular.
+They do influence nearly all of us.
+It’s hard to escape from the constant images of airbrushed perfection – and youth – that surround us at every turn.
 So choose your daily image intake carefully.

 Do attractive people have better lives?

-Those who don’t have the advantage of feeling beautiful can sometimes feel resentful that they have to make more effort to achieve certain rewards.
-But fortunately, there are a lot more options now to gain the looks you want, if you’re really unhappy with a certain facial feature, skin condition or body part.
+Those who don’t have the advantage of feeling beautiful can sometimes feel resentful.
+Leaving them feeling they have to make more effort to achieve certain rewards.
+Fortunately, there are a lot more options now to gain the looks you want.

 Are more people resorting to plastic surgery?

 Plastic surgery is constantly growing.
-Surveys show that a majority of us (usually well over 50%) would change something about the way we look if we could.
+Surveys show that a majority of us would change something about the way we look if we could.

 But there are many different types of people, and everyone has innate beauty.
 Try to learn to love yourself for your entire being, and don’t overly focus on your appearance.
 But if there is something specific about your appearance that you can change, whether that’s reducing aged spots or wrinkles, having surgical treatment such as a breast lift or breast implants to remedy sagging breasts – or getting lip or cheek injections to balance out your facial features and restore lost facial – we’re available to help.